Amazon CEO Andy Jassy Hints at Job Cuts Amid AI‑Driven Transformation

 The shift toward an “AI-first”, startup-like culture has mixed reception—bureaucracy is being slashed, but some worry about loss of institutional knowledge .

-7. What It Means for Amazon Employees
+7. Amazon CEO: What It Means for Amazon Employees

 Employee CategoryWhat It MeansRecommendation